-Python Generators are the functions that return the traversal object and used to create iterators.
-It traverses the entire items at once.
-The generator can also be an expression in which syntax is similar to the list comprehension in Python.
+Python Generators are the capabilities that return the crossing object and used to make iterators.
+It simultaneously traverses all of the items.
+The generator can also be an expression with syntax similar to that of Python's list comprehension.

 There is a lot of complexity in creating iteration in Python; we need to implement __iter__() and __next__() method to keep track of internal states.

 It is a lengthy process to create iterators.
 That's why the generator plays an essential role in simplifying this process.
 If there is no value found in iteration, it raises StopIteration exception.